All Episodes

 Starting to just appear ever so slightly.

-Does not reflect the modest cheer that people are feeling about the economy.
+And then there's this from the Business Insider, Goldman Sachs analyst index does not reflect the modest cheer that people are feeling about the economy.

-You remember this past week when the gross domestic product came in at 2.5%, and everybody was going out there having a party.
+You remember this past week when the gross domestic product came in at 2.5% and everybody was going out there having a party?

-Well, don't get too excited from Goldman Sachs Shuan Wu.
+Well, don't get too excited.

-The Goldman Sachs own index fell .9 points in September.
+The Goldman Sachs own index fell 0.9 points in September.

-The third straight decline since July, the second straight month that the headline index is registered below the 50 mark.
+The second straight month at the headline index is registered below the 50 mark.

 Declines in the headline index contrast with the small improvement in the September ISM manufacturing report.